adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/data-types.md

 ### Object Type

-Like Java, the `object` type is the base type for all reference types (just written without the capital 'O').
+Like Java, the `object` type is the base type for all types (just written without the capital 'O').
 How the `object` type differs, is how it is the base type for all reference types and value types.

 ```csharp
 object widget;